Knowledge Base

 Linear Acoustic UpMax Installation and Setup

-The Linear Acoustic UpMax functionality in Cinegy Convert is provided by the third-party Linear Acoustics (LA) professional plugin and as such requires additional Licensing from Linear Acoustics (part of the Telos Alliance).
+The Linear Acoustic UpMax functionality in Cinegy Convert is provided by the third-party Linear Acoustics (LA) professional plugin and, as such, requires additional Licensing from Linear Acoustics (part of the Telos Alliance).
 There is an additional license cost incurred for permanent installations.

 Upgrading USB Dongle License Keys